 - ½ tsp salt

 - ½ cup mango puree (from 1 mango)

-In the pan, alternately drop big blobs of the vanilla and mango batter like in the picture.
-Over the vanilla, drop mango blobs and over the mango , drop vanilla batter.
+- In the pan, alternately drop big blobs of the vanilla and mango batter like.
+Then over the vanilla, drop mango blobs and over the mango , drop vanilla batter.
 Do this until you use up both batters.

 - For a whole mango cake , use 1 cup mango puree from 2 -3 mangoes.

 - To puree the mangoes, simply chop and blend in your mixer or food processor .
 Use the ripest and brightest coloured mango flesh that you can find .